Meenakshi2020/test-automation/readme.md

 # Web & API Test Automation
  Features of the Framework
 -----
--  Use of 'Page Object Model' as Design pattern
+-  Use of `Page Object Model` as Design pattern
--  Allure Reports with graphs and test execution details
+-  `Allure` Reports with graphs and test execution details
 -  Screenshots for failed tests
 -  Logging
 -  Reading the test data and configuration parameters from config file using `typesafe` library
 -  Ability to choose browsers from Config file
--  Use of WebDriver Manager to manage the browser binaries, no need to supply the binaries anymore
+-  Use of `WebDriver Manager` to manage the browser binaries, no need to supply the binaries anymore

 Steps to Run